ramyardaneshgar/HTB-Writeup-Fuzzing/README.md

 4. **Wordlist Selection**:
    Using a concise but effective wordlist like `directory-list-2.3-small.txt` was critical for meaningful results within a reasonable timeframe.

----

-## Conclusion
-Recursive fuzzing using **Ffuf** allowed me to efficiently identify hidden directories and files, leading to the discovery of the flag `HTB{fuzz1n6_7h3_w3b!}`.
-These techniques are essential for web application security assessments and provide a strong foundation for real-world penetration testing scenarios.